 My model will have some of that landscaping (and I'd like to include that Bata sign), but I want to keep the base size to a minimum as the long side of the building itself is 16".

-I made the study model above to get a sense of the scale I'd be using, get my measurements in order, and get some much needed practice with scratch building architectural miniatures.
+I made the study model above to get a sense of the scale I'd be using, get my final measurements properly in order, and get some much needed practice with scratch building architectural miniatures.
 I built that model pretty quickly and it came out okay, all things considered (one of those things being the mistake of having two rows of eight (instead of nine) windows on the long side).

 Cardboard (in this case, cereal boxes) is a good practice/study material, but I knew this was a project I'd want to build more definitively using a sturdier and easier to paint material like plastic (I ended up using wood as well).

 I couldn't get ahold of (or find samples of) the original architectural drawings (they might be at the Bata Shoe Museum (maybe even a model or two), but I never got around to checking), so all my measurements are pure conjecture based on the height of the doors (presuming they're standard 7' tall commercial doors).
-So, while my model is probably not technically accurate, it's as close as I could get (I'm no architect –I'm barely a model builder).
+So, while my model is probably not technically accurate, it's as close as I could get (I'm no architect –I'm just a novice model builder).

 Drawings for laser cutting.